 Apple still has the opportunity to (somewhat) redeem itself

-Although it’s unconscionable for Apple to continue selling a product with known actively exploited vulnerabilities for six months, Apple still has the opportunity to redeem itself somewhat.
+Although it’s unconscionable for Apple to have continued selling a product with known actively exploited vulnerabilities for seven months, Apple still has the opportunity to redeem itself somewhat.

 Apple could, at any time, decide to release security updates for watchOS 8, at minimum to patch the two actively exploited vulnerabilities that were patched in watchOS 9.
 A single security update would literally be the least Apple could do to try to make amends with customers who bought an Apple Watch Series 3 between June 2022 (when Apple quietly revealed that Series 3 would not get watchOS 9—but continued promoting and selling brand new Series 3 units in its online stores for three more months) and March 2023 (when Apple finally stopped selling refurbished units).